 Premise: Netflix documentary focusing on the enigmatic, wildly successful John McAfee (of McAfee anti-virus fame) who may or may not have some skeletons in his closet.

 Delivery: “The things we want and the things we need are two different things.”

 Set up McAfee, check.
 Got rich, very rich, check.
 Got somewhat less rich, but had some other schemes, check.
 Left America for Belize to set up a private army, check.
 Total psychopath?
 Well that's up to you, but Gringo is illuminating and gives you the choice, like any good documentary.
 Let's just put it that way.
 In a nutshell, internet millionaire John McAfee was loaded and something of a trailblazer, this documentary, which is both impartial and utterly interesting, highlights his life post dot com wealth.

 Power corrupts, and absolute power corrupts absolutely.
-So the saying goes, and as power slips from the John presented in Nanette Burstein's film, he grasps harder at the thin air he wishes was solid gold.
-It is both crime documentary and chronicle of madness.
-Like There Will Be Blood, but not 4 hours long and fucking interminable.
-At one point in Gringo McAfee is compared to Colonel Kurtz, from Heart of Darkness.
-This is both a lovely literary touch, and somewhat fitting (although I personally think that the character doesn't change, only the scenery).
+So the saying goes.
+As power slips from the John presented in Nanette Burstein's film, he grasps harder at the thin air he wishes was solid gold.
+It is both crime documentary and chronicle of madness, like There Will Be Blood but not 4 hours long and fucking interminable.
+At one point in Gringo, McAfee is compared to Colonel Kurtz from Heart of Darkness.
+This is both a lovely literary touch, and somewhat fitting- although I personally think that the character doesn't change, only the scenery.

 Bedsit it?
 Without doubt.
 This is brilliant, excoriating, investigative film making.
 Gringo is on Netflix and so you have no choice!
 In future they'll just beam films you might like directly into your eyes, but for now, there's Netflix.
 Watch it you bum!
 9/10